-At some period in our lives, most people find themselves in tight financial circumstances that cause them to consider borrowing money from family to tide them over.
+At some period in their lives, most people find themselves in tight financial circumstances that cause them to consider borrowing money from relatives to tide them over.
 Often, this happens when the individual is faced with unforeseen situations such as the loss of a job, unexpected healthcare costs, or a broken-down vehicle.
-Holidays are often when people feeling the pinch will turn to loved ones for support in covering the seasonal expenses.

 When approached sensibly, borrowing money from family can prove to be a viable and straightforward option.
-However, there are times when this arrangement can end up serving neither party well and can even lead to strained or severed relationships.
+However, there are times when this arrangement can end up serving neither party well and even lead to strained or severed relationships.

 In this article, we’ll weigh the pros and cons of approaching family members for financial support.